0xKZ/website/content/blog/zachs_gamedev_story/zachs_gamedev_story.md

 <!--TODO: Find some old screenshots of those crappy games and link 'em.-->

+#### Side Note: Other childhood inspirations

+- [Final Fantasy Tactics](https://en.wikipedia.org/wiki/Final_Fantasy_Tactics): My favorite game of my childhood and responsible for me falling in love with the turn-based genre.
+  - Fun fact: I first got this game when I had a playstation 2, where "X" was the button to select things, and "O" was the button to "go back".
+This was reversed from the playstation 1, which was the system FFT originally came out for.
+Because of this, I as a small child (I don't remember how old I was) got stuck on the tutorial mission because I couldn't figure out how to close a dialog box, and this frustrated me so much that I cried.

+- [Mage Knight](https://en.wikipedia.org/wiki/Mage_Knight) (_NOT_ the board game!): This was a minatures game that I got into in elementary school.
+I still think the early editions of this game were really well designed, and building custom armies and situations gave me countless hours of entertainment.
+Unfortunately, I think the gameplay and unit design went downhill later in the life of the series before it ultimately died and had its IP revived in the form of a board game that plays nothing like the original.

+- [Mount & Blade](https://en.wikipedia.org/wiki/Mount_%26_Blade_(series)): This didn't come out until I was in high school, but it was still such a fun game that heavily influenced the direction I wanted to take my 'dream game' project.

 ### 2. My first 'big' game

 After the freeware games, at 16 I felt over-confident in my coding abilities.
-I felt that I was ready to build a 'big' game, which would be a digital version of a tabletop game of mine from my earlier childhood.
+I felt that I was ready to build a 'big' game, which would be a digital version of a tabletop role-playing game of mine from my earlier childhood.
 This I will refer to as ✨The Dream Game✨ (It will come up again).
 I was still using GameMaker at this point, but the past several games of mine including this one were 100% using code (GML).
 This was way over-scoped, and I realized I was in over my head about 1 year into the project.
 I simply needed to build up my skills more to be able to properly take on something this complex.

 <!--TODO: Screenshot of BK v1 !-->